Historical Record

 Sunday, May 7, 2017, Sam Arent read a letter of resignation effective immediately from the positions of Associate Pastor and Youth Pastor.

 June 2017, a church member, Miranda Nutt, went on a mission trip to Argentina funded by donations from a church fundraiser.
-Miranda was working through a group called “Teach Beyond”.
+Miranda was working through a group called “Teach Beyond Ministries”.
+In July 2017 Miranda went on another mission trip to Brazil with the same ministries group.

 January 10, 2018, existing church steeple was removed to be replaced by a new church steeple.
 It had been decided during a business meeting in December 2017 to get a new